Leimarel Sidabi: Description

 Leimarel is the eternal mother goddess.
-In ancient times, the ruling royal couples sat in the Laplen Ka (the central room).
-They faced the sacred spot of goddess Leimarel.
+In ancient times, the ruling royal couples sat in the laplen ka (central room), facing the sacred place of Leimarel.
 It was believed that men and women originated from Leimarel's womb.
 A house symbolises the Mother in traditional Meitei cosmic beliefs.

 Mythology

-The supreme creator Atingkok (alias Salailel) asked his two sons, Sanamahi and Pakhangba to run in a race around the world.
+The supreme creator Atingkok asked his two sons, Sanamahi and Pakhangba to run in a race around the world.
 The winner would become the ruler of the world.
 Sanamahi was stronger than his younger brother, Pakhangba.
 He started his journey.
 Pakhangba wept to his mother, Leimarel Sidabi.
 She told him the secret behind the throne of the universe.
 The secret is that going around the throne of the Supreme Being is equivalent to going around the universe.
 So, Pakhangba went around the Supreme Being, his father.
 Thus, he won the race and became the ruler of the universe.
 When Sanamahi returned home, he found his younger brother sitting on the throne.
 He got angry.
 He attacked Pakhangba.
 Pakhangba ran away.
 He hid himself among seven lairembis (celestial divine maidens).
-The Supreme Being intervened the situation.
-He brought peace of Sanamahi.
-He made Sanamahi as the king of the household of the mankind.
-At the same time, goddess Leimarel Sidabi became another Imung Lai (household deity), besides Sanamahi.

-According to some legends, goddess Ima Leimaren (lit.
-Mother Leimarel) takes care of the market.
+According to some legends, Ima Leimaren (mother Leimarel) takes care of the market.
 She brings peace and harmony by doing so.
-This tradition is still maintained by womenfolk.
-The women are considered as the descendents of the "Ima".
+This tradition is still maintained by women, who are thought of as the descendants of the Ima.

-During the infant world, the creator God Atingkok Maru Sidaba asked goddess Leimarel Sidabi to produce another goddess from herself.
-After the production, the new goddess was named as Emoinu (Imoinu), who was sent to earth as the guardian goddess of humankind.
+During the infant world, the creator God Atingkok Maru Sidaba asked Leimarel Sidabi to produce another goddess from herself.
+After the production, the new goddess was named as Emoinu, who was sent to earth as the guardian goddess of humankind.